MaximilianSilchmueller/DVO-OsteoRisk-Calc/README.md

   - Groups need to be summarized according to DVO definitions:
     - Fall-risk-associated diseases
     - Glucocorticoids and rheumatoid arthritis (Assigned to Maxi for implementation/fix)
+  - correcting/specifying labels of items in the Risikogruppen
+  -

 ---